cameronenfuego/cameronenfuego.github.io/_posts/2017-10-24-Exploring-the-Gift-of-Imperfection.md

 ![](https://cdn-images-1.medium.com/max/1200/1*iAI9mBVydZmVNH7nWIjKNg.jpeg)

 I’ll confess, the prospect of imperfection after years of the need to be perfect is not in the least enticing.
 It’s hard pretending that I want to be anything less than perfect most all of the time.
 As I said, I learned at a young age that perfection was required for love, safety, and survival.
 However, perfection isn’t real; I don’t want to be real, I want to survive; please don’t let my humanity show.
-I think this reflects too much of my prayer life.
+I think this reflects too much of my prayer life.<!--more-->

 Yet, imperfection is real.
 Who of us — myself especially it seems — is anything more than just that: imperfect?
 It’s so easy to edit, apply the right filters, and ignore the ugly so that everyone thinks I am perfect.
 Social media makes this near-effortless.
 Those gorgeous vacation photos, the staged pictures with friends.
 What about the morning I forgot my badge for the office and had to wait around until I was allowed into the building?
 That really happened to me not too long ago.
 What about the time I raised my voice at my wife?
 Nowhere to be found on social media.
 What about the time I spent at work worrying that I couldn’t learn a new coding framework, so I put off the work?
 Uh, yeah.
 I’d be willing to say that I don’t want at least 80% of my life on social media.
 And I’d say that 80% isn’t far from the moments I consider less than perfect.